 Outdoor Writers Association of America

 The Professional's Professional

-Dan Schindler is one of only 60 worldwide members of the Guild of Shooting Instructors, U.K. and is one of the most highly respected Sporting Clays, Trap, Skeet and Wingshooting Instructors in the US.
+Dan Schindler is one of only 60 worldwide members of the The Guild of Shooting Instructors, U.K. and is one of the most highly respected Sporting Clays, Trap, Skeet and Wingshooting Instructors in the US.
 Dan founded the Paragon School of Sporting with one goal in mind.
 Whether it be for the advanced competitor or providing the basics to the entry-level shooter, Paragon provides the simplest, most practical and most effective Instruction, Coaching and Mental Training for the Sporting Clays, Trap, Skeet & Wingshooting enthusiast.
 We promise you an enlightening, memorable experience!

 Dan Schindler spent his entire life studying and participating in the various facets of shotgunning.
 Aside from his exemplary credentials as a Sporting Clays and Wingshooting Instructor and writer, he received his gun fitting training from Peter and Wendy Crabtree originally from the West London Shooting School, U.K. As time permits, Dan competes in local, state and national competitions.